-The Gini index, released by the World Bank, measures the extent to which the distribution of income (or, in some cases, consumption expenditure) among individuals or households within an economy deviates from a perfectly equal distribution.
+The Gini index, released by the World Bank Group, measures the extent to which the distribution of income (or, in some cases, consumption expenditure) among individuals or households within an economy deviates from a perfectly equal distribution.
 A Lorenz curve plots the cumulative percentages of total income received against the cumulative number of recipients, starting with the poorest individual or household.
 The Gini index measures the area between the Lorenz curve and a hypothetical line of absolute equality, expressed as a percentage of the maximum area under the line.
 Thus a Gini index of 0 represents perfect equality, while an index of 100 implies perfect inequality.
 The World Bank’s internationally comparable poverty monitoring database now draws on income or detailed consumption data from more than 1,000 household surveys across 138 countries in 6 regions and 21 other high-income countries (industrialized economies) from 1990 through 2014.
 Resource Watch shows only a subset of the data set.
 For access to the full data set and additional information, see the Learn More link.

 Gini index (World Bank estimate)